-As articulated by the 9th respondent, "Informers who expose fraudulent practices in the logging industry play an important role in holding employees and companies accountable, promoting transparency and exposing corruption."
+As articulated by respondent 9, "Informers who expose fraudulent practices in the logging industry play an important role in holding employees and companies accountable, promoting transparency and exposing corruption."

 Whistleblowers have been identified as pivotal actors in uncovering corruption within the logging industry.
 Their capacity to furnish information about unethical practices is instrumental in promoting accountability for individuals and companies involved.
-This perspective resonates with the findings of the interview conducted with respondent 7, who emphasized, "Educational programs can help reduce corruption in the logging industry by increasing awareness about the negative effects of corruption, promoting ethical behavior, and fostering effective governance and accountability."
+This perspective resonates with the findings of the interview conducted with respondent 7, who emphasised, "Educational programmes can help reduce corruption in the logging industry by increasing awareness about the negative effects of corruption, promoting ethical behaviour, and fostering effective governance and accountability."

-Corruption prevention officials contend that educational programs can play a pivotal role in curbing illicit activities within the logging industry.
-These programs serve as a means to raise awareness regarding the detrimental societal and environmental consequences of corruption.
-Furthermore, they provide training in ethical business practices, fostering a culture grounded in transparency and accountability (Vasile, 2019; Jones, 2022; Bennett, 2019).
-Education also empowers communities to demand increased accountability from both their governments and private sectors.
-Additionally, as a proactive measure against corruption within the logging industry, there's a proposal to bolster regulatory capacity and regulatory bodies (Walton & Peiffer, 2015; 2017; Agerberg, 2019; Cheeseman & Peiffer, 2020).
+Corruption prevention officials contend that educational programmes can play a pivotal role in curbing illicit activities within the logging industry.
+These programmes serve as a means to raise awareness regarding the detrimental societal and environmental consequences of corruption.
+Furthermore, they provide training in ethical business practices, fostering a culture grounded in transparency and accountability (Vasile 2019; Jones 2022; Bennett 2019).
+Education also empowers communities to demand increased accountability from both their governments and the private sector.
+Additionally, as a proactive measure against corruption within the logging industry, there is a proposal to bolster regulatory capacity and regulatory bodies (Walton and Peiffer 2015; 2017; Agerberg 2019; Cheeseman and Peiffer 2020).
 This includes providing training and resources to enhance efforts aimed at investigating and prosecuting criminal activities while establishing efficient mechanisms for reporting and addressing corruption.

 In conclusion, corruption within the logging industry can exert significant adverse effects on foreign investment, trade, and the environment.
-Effective strategies to combat corruption encompass the dissemination of information, educational initiatives, law enforcement, the fortification of regulatory bodies, the incentivization of ethical conduct, and addressing the root causes of corruption.
+Effective strategies to combat corruption encompass the dissemination of information, educational initiatives, law enforcement, the fortification of disseminating information, educational initiatives, law enforcement, fortifying regulatory bodies, the incentivisation of ethical conduct, and addressing the root causes of corruption.
 Furthermore, international agreements and conventions are deemed essential tools in the fight against corruption within the logging industry.

-Based on the discussions provided, below are tables summarizing the key findings from the study on the relationship between corruption and logging, the significant impact of corrupt politics, containing corruption politics in environmental issues in the State of Perak, and the roles of social programs in exposing the politics of corruption in logging.
+Based on the discussions provided, Table 3 summarises the key findings from the study on the relationship between corruption and logging, the significant impact of corrupt politics, containing corruption politics in environmental issues in the state of Perak, and the roles of social programmes in exposing the politics of corruption in logging.

-Table 3: Impact of Corruption on the Logging Industry and Environment
+Table 3: Impact of corruption on the logging industry and environment